- Natural Resources and Rural Development

 The Beaver State was built by Americans who relied on the land for their livelihood.
 Natural resource industries like farming, forestry, and salmon fishing remain integral to Oregon’s economy today.
 Our state has also long been a destination for Americans looking to experience the great outdoors.
 Oregon’s protected public lands provide valuable habitats, supply clean water, and generate jobs through sustainable harvests, recreation, and tourism.
 Preserving our natural resources and making smart decisions about economic development will help spur rural growth and ensure that future generations can enjoy Oregon’s wild places and public lands while putting people to work.

 Oregon is known for its long history of conserving the natural resources that are the foundation of our economy.
 From the historic land-use measures led by Governor Tom McCall to the public lands protections championed by Senator Mark Hatfield, the state has preserved our natural treasures and kept much of its land in working farms and forestry.

-The 2009 public lands bill was historic in its scope: it provides protection for approximately 2 million acres across the country as wilderness, including nearly 200,000 acres are in Oregon.
+The 2009 public lands bill was historic in its scope: it provides protection for approximately 2 million acres across the country as wilderness, including nearly 200,000 acres in Oregon.
 The bill protects:

-- 127,000 acres on and around Mount Hood with Wilderness designation and 34,000 acres as National Recreation Areas
+- 127,000 acres on and around Mount Hood with wilderness designation and 34,000 acres as National Recreation Areas

 - 23,000 acres in the backcountry of the Cascade-Siskiyou National Monument with creation of the Soda Mountain Wilderness